 I consider a soul patch part of facial hair styles and growing a beard.
 In the early stages of development, you may decide you want to trim and shape the hair around your chin so it looks well-groomed.
 You can also choose to keep the hair underneath your bottom lip during this phase and even grow it out with your beard.

 From long patches to short, thin tufts of hair, this hair is meant to partner up with a mustache or beard.
-While it can technically connect to your beard, the best soul patch styles isolate the patch of hair and trim it separately from your mustache and facial hair connecting to your beard.
+While it can technically connect to your chin beard, the best soul patch styles isolate the patch of hair and trim it separately from your mustache and facial hair connecting to your beard.

-Then the soul patch grew more famous during the 1960s and 1970s.
+Then the patch grew more famous during the 1960s and 1970s.
 Musicians like Tom Waits and Frank Zappa created their own styles, and by 1979, Rolling Stone magazine had picked up the trend with a feature on the Blues Brothers.

 Do Soul Patches Look Good?

-Some of the best musicians, famous celebrities, and artists have worn the soul patch.
+Some of the best musicians, celebrities, and artists have worn the soul patch.
 The trend grew popular in the 1970s and remains on-trend for men who want to style their facial hair a little differently.
 The question is whether you think it will look good on you.

 How to Create a Soul Patch